The Enchanted Pig: Poland

 In a tale collected from teller Józefa Pidek, from Bychawka, in Lublin, with the title O królewiczu zaklętym w wieprzka ("The Tale of a Prince Who was Turned into a Hog"), an old couple have no son.
 One day, the old man goes to the market and buys a hog to bring to his wife.
 The old couple feed the hog and raise it as their son.
 Years later, the hog asks his adoptive father to ask for the hand of the local king's daughter in marriage.
 The old man goes to the king to report the hog's proposal and the king, in response, orders the hog to build a golden road between the old couple's hut and the palace, otherwise the old man loses his head.
 The hog fulfills the king's task, but the monarch orders him to bring a herd of 100 mares and their 100 foals, each of them with golden bridle and fetters.
 The hog also fulfills the second task, and marries the princess, to the queen's immense sadness.
-On the wedding night, the princess waits for her hog husband, but, when she lies on their bed, she sees a handsome youth, who explains he is enchanted unernerath the porcine skin and they have to wait a whole year for the curse to be broken.
+On the wedding night, the princess waits for her hog husband, but, when she lies on their bed, she sees a handsome youth, who explains he is enchanted underneath the porcine skin and they have to wait a whole year for the curse to be broken.
 The next morning, the princess wakes up contented and her mother asks her the reason for such happiness.
 After much insistence, the princess tells the queen about the human under the hog skin, and she advises her daughter to place some hot coals next to his bedside, so her husband kicks the hogskin out of the bed and into the coals.
 The princess follows her mother's words and lets the hogskin burn.
 Her husband wakes up and, noticing the lost skin, hits her nose, drops of her blood falling on his shirt.
 He then gives her a ball of yarn, telling her to use it if she wants to find him, and vanishes.
 After a while, the princess decides to look for her husband and casts the ball of yarn before her to find a path.
 With the yarn, she passes by three houses belonging to her in-laws, a prince, a sorcerer and a woman.
 The first two expel her and deny her shelter, but she is welcomed by the woman.
 Her sister-in-law tells her the human hog is preparing for his wedding to another bride, but they are washing a bloodied shirt.
 The princess is to wash the shirt and seize the opportunity to hide behind a door and crack a ring in two to jog her husband's memory.
 The princess follows her sister-in-law's advice and goes to the nearby castle where she washes her husband's bloodied shirt.
 During the wedding, the princess hides behind a door and breaks a ring in two: a pigeon flies to her shoulder and another perches on the human hog.
 The event makes the human hog recall his memory and he recognizes his true wife, the princess.